-U.S. companies have cited protective tariffs as a barrier to trade in South Africa.
-Non-tariff barriers to trade include port congestion, technical standards, customs valuation above invoice prices, theft of goods, import permits, antidumping measures, violations of intellectual property rights (IPR), an inefficient bureaucracy, and excessive regulation, and requirements to localize supply chains.
+Tariffs & NTB’s U.S. companies have cited protective tariffs as a barrier to trade in South Africa.
+Non-tariff barriers (NTBs) to trade include port congestion, technical standards, customs valuation above invoice prices, theft of goods, import permits, antidumping measures, violations of intellectual property rights (IPR), an inefficient bureaucracy, and excessive regulation, and requirements to localize supply chains.

-In 2015, South Africa agreed to a Tariff-Rate Quota (TRQ) with the United States to allow the import of 65,000 tons per year of bone-in chicken leg quarters free of the anti-dumping duties.
-South Africa first imposed anti-dumping duties on U.S. chicken leg quarters in 2000, and renewed the duties through reviews in 2006, 2011, and 2017.
+Chicken restrictions In 2015, South Africa agreed to a Tariff-Rate Quota (TRQ) with the United States to allow the import of 65,000 tons per year of bone-in chicken leg quarters free of the anti-dumping duties.
 Half of the quota is reserved for historically disadvantaged importers (HDIs).
 All imports of U.S. chicken require a health certificate from the Department of Agriculture, Forestry, and Fisheries, and bone-in leg quarters require a quota permit from the International Trade Administration Commission (ITAC).

-In 2014 the Government of South Africa issued an affirmative final determination in its antidumping investigation involving imports of disodium carbonate (soda ash) from the United States.
+Soda Ash In 2014 the Government of South Africa issued an affirmative final determination in its antidumping investigation involving imports of disodium carbonate (soda ash) from the United States.
 The South African Customs Tariff heading for this product is 2836.20.00.
 Soda ash is used in the manufacture of glass, paper, rayon, soaps, and detergents.
 It is also used as a water softener, stain remover and bonding agent.
-According to the schedule published by the South African Revenue Service, definitive antidumping duties imposed on U.S. imports of soda ash range from 8% to 40% as follows:
+According to the schedule published by the South African Revenue Service, definitive antidumping duties imposed on U.S. imports of soda ash range from 8 percent to 40 percent as follows:

 While the penalty and market size are negligible for ANSAC, this may constitute a possible international precedent in relation to price fixing.
 South Africa is the only developing country that has effectively prohibited ANSAC.

-According to Global Trade Atlas, South African imports of the merchandise under investigation were valued at $22.8 million in 2013, of which approximately $20 million (86%) was from the United States.
+According to Global Trade Atlas, South African imports of the merchandise under investigation were valued at $22.8 million in 2013, of which approximately $20 million (86 percent) was from the United States.